astronomer/terraform-provider-astro/docs/resources/deployment.md

 - `default_task_pod_memory` (String) Deployment default task pod memory - required for 'STANDARD' and 'DEDICATED' deployments
 - `is_development_mode` (Boolean) Deployment development mode - required for 'STANDARD' and 'DEDICATED' deployments.
 If changing from 'False' to 'True', the deployment will be recreated
 - `is_high_availability` (Boolean) Deployment high availability - required for 'STANDARD' and 'DEDICATED' deployments
+- `original_astro_runtime_version` (String) Deployment's original Astro Runtime version.
+The Terraform provider will use this provided Astro runtime version to create the Deployment.
+The Astro runtime version can be updated with your Astro project Dockerfile, but if this value is changed, the Deployment will be recreated with this new Astro runtime version.
 - `region` (String) Deployment region - required for 'STANDARD' deployments.
 If changing this value, the deployment will be recreated in the new region
 - `resource_quota_cpu` (String) Deployment resource quota CPU - required for 'STANDARD' and 'DEDICATED' deployments
 - `resource_quota_memory` (String) Deployment resource quota memory - required for 'STANDARD' and 'DEDICATED' deployments